FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Cached Unique Indexes

-By default, GetByIndex<Name>() queries MySQL directly every time it is called.
-For frequently accessed indexes, you can enable caching by adding the cached tag to the first column of the index:
+By default, SearchOne() with unique index conditions queries MySQL directly every time it is called.
+For frequently accessed indexes, you can enable caching by implementing the EntityCachedUniqueIndexes interface.
+Every entry in CachedUniqueIndexes() must also exist in UniqueIndexes():

 type UserEntity struct {